tunjicus-banking/banking-backend/README.md

 the api unusable for any purpose other than displaying how "long ago" an event occurred.
 These simulated timestamps should not be displayed directly as it will just lead to confusion.

+## Property Encryption

+Some properties in [application.properties](/src/main/resources/application.properties) are encrypted.
+The tool used for this is [jasypt](https://github.com/ulisesbocchio/jasypt-spring-boot).
+There you can find all the information to use the package/plugin.
+Make sure to run spring boot with the following commandline argument passed in `--jasypt.encryptor.password=<password>` replacing `<password>` with your encryption key.